CylonicRaider/Instant/docs/PARSER.md

   boundary).
 For example, the symbol `/tes+t/` matches the strings `test`, `tesst`, `tessst`, and so on.

-Flags are expressed by prepending or appending a "modifier" character to the above representations of symbols.
-Multiple flags can be specified with no regard for order (as long as they are at the correct positions w.r.t. the "base" symbol).
-There may be *no* whitespace between a "base" symbol and its flags.
+Flags are expressed by prepending or appending a “modifier” character to the above representations of symbols.
+Multiple flags can be specified with no regard for order (as long as they are at the correct positions w.r.t. the “base” symbol).
+There may be *no* whitespace between a “base” symbol and its flags.
 The following flags are defined:

 - *Inline*: leading caret (`^`).
 For nonterminals, specifies that no